SimmonsRitchie/image_based_pdf_converter/readme.md

 python main.py
 ```

-Text versions of each PDF will be generated in 'final_text' folder NOTE: PDFs of 100+ pages may take 10 minutes or
+Text versions of each PDF will be generated in 'output_files/final_text/'.
+NOTE: PDFs of 100+ pages may take 10
-more to process.
+minutes or  more to process.

-##### Author

-Daniel Simmons-Ritchie